 Repetition works wonders in design.
-Even if your room mixes different styles, it will look more put together if the same items are repeated.
-In this dining room by Amber interiors, the nautical pendants over the table lead the eye along the table in the same way the Mies van der Rohe chairs create continuity.
+Even if your room mixes different styles, it will look more polished if similar patterns or items are repeated.
+For example, in this dining room by Amber Interiors, nautical pendants over the table lead the eye along the table in the same way the Mies van der Rohe chairs create continuity.
 The neon art is also repeated along the bookcase, and the legs on the contemporary bench create repetition as well.

 Choose an Inspiration Piece

 It always helps to start a room with one focus object and build from there.
 Take this room by Studio DB, for example.
 The curves of the coffee table are repeated in the curvy chairs, the rounded chandelier globes, even in the fish-scale pattern on the rug.
 Though each of these items come from a different time period, they work together beautifully.

 Pick a Unique Theme